Thomas A. Regelski: Journal publications and influence

-Personal life
+Personal life and death

 Regelski began piano lessons at age five with his 1st Grade school teacher and then with a traveling piano teacher who came to Regelski's home for private lessons.
 He later studied with a ‘real’ professional piano teacher for five or six years—despite being always involved in school sports.
 He was always recognized locally as “musical,” and it seemed that he never seriously considered any other career than music after graduation from high school.

 During his first two years working at SUNY Fredonia, he married an artist and began to cultivate a serious interest in art.
 So much so that he enrolled in Comparative Arts/Aesthetics Doctoral Program at Ohio University with the intent of changing his career to Art History.
 There were few jobs available in that field at the time.
 Regelski was able to rejoin the faculty at SUNY Fredonia in the Music Education Department.
 His love for art continued with a focus on Japanese art and antiques after traveling and living in Japan in the 1980s.
-He has hosted two Japanese children (1983–85) who attended school in Westfield, NY.
+He hosted two Japanese children (1983–85) who attended school in Westfield, NY.
 One is now a linguistics professor specializing in English, the other an art professor specializing in sculpture.
-He began collecting Japanese art pieces after his time in Japan and now has a sizable collection.
-He and his wife are writing a book on his collection, now reaching 1500 high quality pieces, starting from pre-history to a few contemporary, mostly Edo and Meiji, and specializing in maki-e lacquer.
+He began collecting Japanese art pieces after his time in Japan and later had a sizable collection reaching 3500 high quality pieces, starting from pre-history to a few contemporary, mostly Edo and Meiji, and specializing in maki-e lacquer.
+He and his wife created a website and web shop (Miyabi Antiques) where many of these pieces can be viewed.

 After spending a year at the Sibelius Academy in Helsinki, Finland, Regelski returned to SUNY Fredonia, from which he retired in 2001.
 He returned to Finland (attracted by cross-country skiing), where he met and married a Finnish marine biologist.
-They currently reside in a Helsinki suburb.
+They resided in a Helsinki suburb.

+Regelski died at his home in Helsinki on 12 October 2024.